 You’ll need to get him acclimated to the dryer very gradually.
 Start by turning it on and let him get used to the sound in a neutral area.
 Once he’s used to the noise, you can bring him in your bathroom (or wherever you groom him) and let him listen to the sound in there.
 This way he will associate the sound of the hairdryer with the environment.

 For more tips on how to calm down your dog and enjoy grooming, check out this guide.

 Now that your pooch is comfortable with the noise, you are probably ready to dry his coat.
 Take a second and think of how you dry your own hair.
 You move the dryer back and forth quickly so your scalp doesn’t get burned, right?

 Your dog can’t tell you when the dryer feels too hot on his skin, so you need to continuously move it around to avoid burning him.

-As you'll see in my video guide, it's best to buy a blow dryer made specifically for pets.
+As you’ll see in my video guide, it’s best to buy a blow dryer made specifically for pets.
 Pet-friendly dryers blow room temperature air, so there is less risk of burning.
-These are five best pet dryers for dogs.
+These are the five best pet dryers for dogs.